-Students who complete the basic 15 hour requirement and who also complete 60 hours of co-curricular or service activities with an international focus will be awarded the Certificate of Global Understanding with Distinction.
-To complete the Certificate of Global Understanding with Distinction, students may choose instead two of the three following options: 30 hours of co-curricular or service activities with an international focus, an additional year of a foreign language (1003 and 1004), or a semester or more of study abroad, or internship in an international setting.
+Students who complete the basic 15 semester hour requirement and who also complete 60 semester hours of co-curricular or service activities with an international focus will be awarded the Certificate of Global Understanding with Distinction.
+To complete the Certificate of Global Understanding with Distinction, students may choose instead two of the three following options: 30 semester hours of co-curricular or service activities with an international focus, an additional year of a foreign language (1003 and 1004), or a semester or more of study abroad, or internship in an international setting.

 For more information contact the Director of the International Studies Undergraduate programs, Dr. Marie Olson Lounsbery (Brewster A-120, 252-328-2349, or firstname.lastname@example.org).

 The International Studies Minor is designed to provide a central core of study along with a world region or international topic and is available to students in any undergraduate division of the university.
 The minor provides insight into social, political, cultural, and economic areas of international importance in our increasingly globalized society.